Our community is governed by Anne Arundel County speed laws. Please obey posted speed limit signs of 25 MPH.

 - Freezing rain or ice during severe ice storms: Roads will receive sanding and/or salting after the storm subsides.
 This will only be done where public safety is a concern.

-Annapolis Preserve residents are reminded that they may, and are encouraged to, request snow removal service from AA County Department of Public Works at any time during a storm by calling 410-222-7940.
-Our community is in the Central Maintenance District and serviced by the Crownsville Yard of the AA County DPW.
-For on-line requests and other snow removal information at Anne Arundel County.
+Annapolis Preserve residents are advised that they may, and are encouraged to, request snow removal service from AA County Bureau of Highways at any time during a storm by calling 410-222-4010.
+In addition, snow removal requests and snow removal maps are available online here and here.